n-stefan/SharpDune/README.md

 For video [SDL2](https://www.libsdl.org) and [SDL2 Image](https://www.libsdl.org/projects/SDL_image) are used.

-For audio (MIDI and WaveOut) winmm.dll is used.
+For audio (MIDI and WaveOut) WinMM is used.
 On Linux audio isn't supported currently.

 IDE: latest Visual Studio Community 2022 Preview.